Ivermectin Injection (1 box and 1 vial)

 Target Species:

-Ivermectin Injection is an antiparasitic drug used to treat internal and external parasites in livestock animals like cows, camels, goats, sheep and pigs It is used in the treatment and prevention of many types of internal and external parasites, including heartworms, intestinal worms, mites, and lice.
+Avermectin Injection is an antiparasitic drug used to treat internal and external parasites in small and large animals, such as cows and sheep.
+This drug is used in the treatment and prevention of nematodes such as gastrointestinal roundworms, grubs, lungworms, sucking lice and mange mites.

-Ivermectin is within the family of medicines called anthelmintics.
-It is derived from avermectin, which are derived from Streptomyces avermitilis fermented products.
-Ivermectin works by inhibiting the function of aspects of the nervous system within the parasite.
+Avermectin is within the family of medicines called anthelmintics.
+It is derived from Streptomyces avermitilis's fermented products.
+Avermectin works by inhibiting the function of aspects of the nervous system within the parasite.
 This leads to its paralysis and then the death of the parasite.

-It is important to note that Ivermectin Injection is for veterinary purposes only.
+It is important to note that Avermectin Injection is for veterinary purposes only.

 Why are we a trusted Ivermectin manufacturer?

 Ivermectin Injection is manufactured and globally distributed by AdvaCare Pharma, a leading manufacturer of veterinary injections in the pharmaceutical industry.
-We have been committed to distributing high-quality, GMP-certified veterinary medications for the global market for the past 20 years.
-To ensure that our products meet and surpass our distributors' requirements, we carry out routine internal and third-party facility audits.
+We have been committed to distributing high-quality, GMP-certified veterinary medications for the global market over the past 20 years.
+As a top Ivermectin manufacturer, we ensure that all of our 100+ veterinary injections surpass our distributors' requirements by conducting routine internal and third-party facility audits.

 Uses